Crismaldo2307/harvest-table-co/README.md

 Fill in the values:

-- `N8N_WEBHOOK_URL`: (Optional) The webhook URL generated in n8n that writes submissions to Google Sheets.
-By default the app sends submissions to `https://hook.eu2.make.com/mknqauio2hb8gnpy6qk9vo7etkqpavmz` so version 1 works out of the box.
 - `OPENAI_API_KEY`: API key for the AI model that will power the virtual sales agent.

 ### 3. Run the development server